Buying a Boat or Already Own a Boat?

 3) Component Warranties include the mechanical parts of the boat outside the engine.
 The components of the boat like electrical, HVAC, fishing equipment, bow thrusters, appliances, bilge pumps, etc. are not included in your engine warranty.
 These component warranties are typically much shorter than the engine warranties unless the boat has a bow to stern warranty.

-Does the term of your warranty equal your anticipated ownership term?
+Does your warranty equal your anticipated ownership?

-While boat manufacturers are coming out with longer and longer warranties, typically those warranties are still not long enough to include your entire ownership.
+Boat manufacturers are coming out with longer and longer warranties, typically those warranties are still not long enough to include your entire ownership.
 It is important to remember that there are good reasons why engines and boats don't have warranties that last forever.
 As a boat ages, repairs become more frequent.

 How do you plan to pay for your repairs?